THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Who wouldn’t want extra money in their bank account every month?

 USD$5300 a month is enough to change most of our lives.

 It’s enough to become a digital nomad, live comfortably in most parts of the world or so you can stay at home with the kids.

 I’m not going to lie – it is a fair bit of work up front.
 But then you can reap the rewards indefinitely.

 If you are one of my readers who is a blogger, like me, I can promise you that it is so much less work than blogging.
 I often wonder how much more money I would have now if I had spent all the time I spend on my travel blog on niche sites instead.

-I am going to share how much time it takes to build my next two niche sites, how much money they make and when, what costs are involved and how we do it.
+I share how much time it takes to build my next two niche sites, how much money they make and when, what costs are involved and how we do it.